vicgalle/zero-shot-reward-models/README.md

-# Zero-Shot Reward Models
+# Zero-Shot Reward Models 🎯

 This repository showcases a generic technique to use an instruction-tuned LLM such as FLAN-T5 as a reward model for RLHF tasks.
-It relies in the trlx library
+It relies in the [trlx](https://github.com/CarperAI/trlx) library for the PPO implementation.

 ## Explanation